Carabouille/Alarm_Clock_dawn_simulator/README.md

 You can see here 4 different PCBs separated by the blue lines.
 The larger is the PCB with all the buttons and the polar.
 Also, I used a MCP23017 to increase the number of pins GPIO of the ESP32 ( I used a lot of buttons ^^) I'll go into detail in the firmware part.
 You can see a capacitor in parallel for each button.
-It's anti-bounce material; it's very important for a professional project!
+It's anti-bounce material.
+It's very important for a professional project!
-I added on this PCB an AHT 20; it's a temperature and humidity sensor.
+I added on this PCB an AHT 20, it's a temperature and humidity sensor.

 The little PCB in the middle is for the switch on the top of the box.